-A technology specialist should verify that all software used on administrative and family history center computers complies with the guidelines below.
+A technology specialist should verify that all software used on clerk computers complies with the guidelines below.

 - Adobe Reader: A program that allows you to view and print PDF files.

 - Foxit Reader: A lightweight alternative to Adobe Reader for viewing and printing PDF files.

 - CutePDF: A print driver that allows documents to be saved as PDFs and stored on the hard drive, rather than printed, in order to save paper and toner.

 - Adobe Flash Player: A plug-in that enables certain types of content to display correctly in your internet browser.